inpsyde/multilingual-press/src/readme.txt

 == Description ==
 WARNING: MultilingualPress 2 is not compatible with Gutenberg.
 BEFORE you update your WordPress to version 5.0 please read our [MultilingualPress and WordPress 5.0 guide](https://multilingualpress.org/docs/multilingualpress-wordpress-5-0-gutenberg/).

 **Exciting news!
 MultilingualPress 3.0 is released and available for Pro users!
 Fully refactored, based on PHP 7, Gutenberg support, improved UI and much more.
-[Get it here - 30% BLACKCYBER Sale until Nov.
-26!](https://multilingualpress.org/#buy)**
+[Get it here!](https://multilingualpress.org/#buy)**

 *Please note, you can't update MLP2 to MLP3 yet, this is a complete refactor, therefore an update is not possible yet.*